brazilian-utils/brutils-python/README_EN.md

 ### convert_real_to_text

-Converts a monetary value in Brazilian Reais into its full-text representation in Portuguese, following Brazilian grammatical and monetary rules.
-The function handles values with or without cents, negative numbers, and large values up to trillions.

-Arguments:
-  * Decimal: A number representing a value in reais, with up to two decimal places.
+Converts a given monetary value in Brazilian Reais to its textual representation.
+It takes a decimal number representing a monetary value in Reais and converts it to a string with the amount written out in Brazilian Portuguese.
+It handles both the integer part (Reais) and the fractional part (centavos), respecting the correct grammar for singular and plural cases, as well as special cases like zero and negative values.

+Args:

+- amount (decimal): The monetary value to be converted into text.
+  - The integer part represents Reais.
+  - The decimal part represents centavos.
+  - 2 decimal places

 Returns:

+- str: A string with the monetary value written out in Brazilian Portuguese.
+  - Returns "Zero reais" for a value of 0.00.
-  * str or None: The value written out in full, or None if the input is invalid
+  - Returns None if the amount is invalid or absolutely greater than 1 trillion.
+  - Handles negative values, adding "Menos" at the beginning of the string.

 Example: